sstefan01/RBCflux/README.md

 ## Files in this Repository

-* **`estimate_rbc_flux.mlx`**: A MATLAB Live Script providing a step-by-step guide to load data, run the model, and visualize results.
+* **`RBC_flux_estimation.mlx`**: A MATLAB Live Script providing a step-by-step guide to load data, run the model, and visualize results.
 This is recommended for an interactive experience.
 (Alternatively, an `estimate_rbc_flux.m` plain script might be provided).
 * **`net_flux.mat`**: A MATLAB data file containing the pre-trained 1D CNN model.
 * **`OCT_timetraces.mat.zip`**: A zipped archive containing sample OCT data.
     * **IMPORTANT:** You must **unzip this file** after downloading to obtain `OCT_timetraces.mat`.